shawna-p/EasyRenPyGui/README.md

 ### Structural Changes

 The screens usually found in `screens.rpy` have been split off into their own folder in mostly-individual files.
-Some shorter or related screens have been grouped together - e.g. the `popup_screens.rpy` file contains the `confirm`, `notify`, `skip_indicator`, and a new `auto_indicator` screen which functions the same as the `skip_indicator` screen but for auto-forward mode.
-The `auto_indicator` code may be easily removed if you don't wish to have an auto indicator.
+Some shorter or related screens have been grouped together - e.g. the `popup_screens.rpy` file contains the `confirm`, `notify`, and `skip_indicator` screens.

 In particular, due to the immense reduction of code in `screens.rpy` and `gui.rpy`, this project only has a single file with the remainder of the code from both files, called `styles.rpy`.
 Some code previously located in `options.rpy` has also been relocated to be next to the relevant screens e.g. `gui.about` is now declared in `other_screens.rpy` above the `about` screen.